-RSE within PSHE education is an important part of a whole-school approach to pupil well-being.
-Pupils who are happy in their relationships with peers and adults at school are likely to be better able to learn.
-By addressing a range of personal and social issues and providing information about where and how to get help, RSE supports pupils who face difficulties to get help and thus helps them to stay on track with learning.
+By addressing a diverse range of personal and social issues and providing information about where and how to get help, RSE supports students who face difficulties to get help and thus helps them to stay on track with learning.

 4. What is RSE?